yuh-zha/academic-homepage/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Undergraduate Student" company = "Zhejiang University" company_url = "zju.edu.cn"
+  title = "Object Detection and Tracking using AprilTag" company = "Zhejiang University" company_url = "zju.edu.cn"
   location = "Hangzhou, China"
-  date_start = "2017-09-01"
+  date_start = "2019-05-01"
-  date_end = ""
+  date_end = "2020-04-01"
-  description = """
+  description = "Created a simulation environment in Gazebo and use a MAVROS node to control the quardroter.
+Localize the quardroter itself by AprilTag and keep it moving in front of the tag using PID algorithm.
+The programs have been tested on Intel Aero."
-  Majoring in: Automation
+  Advisor: Prof. Yu Zhang
   """

 [[experience]]